pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 Despite the improvements associated with TDD, there are several possible drawbacks which are seldom discussed.
 Most of them are concerned with two main aspects: *testing before code* and the design aspects associated with it by the means of *refactoring*.
 The level of *automation* in terms of testing coverage is also a target of discussions.
 Those drawbacks remained hidden for several years mostly because of the religiosity to which most developers devoted to the so-called "red-green-refactor cycle."
 It was not up until 2014 that David Heinemeier Hanson posted in his blog the article entitled [TDD is dead.
 Long live testing](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) which is to the best of my knowledge the first with a great prestige in the open source community to touch this subject.

-#The controversy: "TDD is dead.
-Long live testing"
+#The controversy: is TDD dead?

 The David's posts and talks generated a lot of fuss.
-To the point that he, Kent Beck, and Martin Fowler discussed the subject.
+To the point that he, Kent Beck, and Martin Fowler came together to discuss the subject.
 They produced a five-part series that were broadcast on YouTube.
 The first video of the series has more than a hundred thousand views.
 Each of the five topics addressed in the series is summarized below.
-They were based on the Martin Fowle
+They were based on the [post](https://martinfowler.com/articles/is-tdd-dead/) in which Martin Fowler reports their conversation.

 **Confidence:** TDD is one way to programmers feel confident that their code works.
 However, developers should *not* mix up the concepts of TDD and self-testing code.
 One of the benefits of TDD includes producing self-testing code.
 Thus, TDD is not the only option to improve confidence.
 Furthermore, TDD is commonly practiced in a heavy mocking style, and people usually make bad trade-offs regarding the evaluation of whether it is worth making intermediate results testable.